HungHoang108/ecom-web/README.md

 # ecom-web
 The project is build based on Udemy Course: Complete React Developer in 2022 (w/ Redux, Hooks, GraphQL) by Andrei Neagoie.

-The app is build using ReactJs for fron-end and Firestore for back-end.
+Front-End: ReactJs and back-end: Firebase

 Main take-away from the project:
 - Using components wisely for a big project